wangxianyu7/exohammer/README.md

 ## Installation
 ___

-Once you clone/fork/download/etc this repo on your local machine, you can install the library by following these steps:
+This installation assumes you already have conda on your local machine and that you intend to use _exohammer_ in a dedicated virtual environment.
+You can install the exohammer using these steps:
+- Clone the repo with `git clone https://github.com/nick-juliano/exohammer.git`
 - cd into the directory
-- run `pip install .`
+- run `sh install.sh <conda_environment_name>`

+The result will be a functioning instance of _exohammer_ within a conda environment with the name of your choice.
+You can activate it with `conda activate <conda_environment_name>`.

 ## Usage